One of the biggest goals and perhaps revelations of the latest edition of the Canadian Food Guide is that it leans towards more plant-based eating.

 Contrarily, people who ate more red and processed meat tended to have an increased risk of premature death.

-#1 You get less of the stuff that you DON’T need more of:
+#1 You get less of the stuff that you probably DON’T need more of:

 - Saturated Animal Fat